-Retaliation is a materially adverse action taken against an employee for bringing a complaint of, or participating in an investigation related to, discrimination, EEO-related harassment, sexual harassment, or harassment in general.
-A materially adverse action is anything that might well deter an employee from engaging in protected activity.
+Retaliation is a materially adverse action taken against an employee or other individual for bringing a complaint of, or participating in an investigation related to EEO-related discrimination and/or harassment (including sexual harassment), or bullying.
+A materially adverse action is anything that might well deter an employee or other individual from engaging in protected activity.
 All employees are prohibited from engaging in retaliatory conduct, and any such conduct will be grounds for disciplinary action, up to and including termination.